micmejia/bible-dump/NKJV/Ezekiel/Ezek 30.md

 Then they will know that I _am_ the Lord, When I have set a fire in Egypt And all her helpers are destroyed.

 ###### 9
-On that day messengers shall go forth from Me in ships To make the [^e]careless Ethiopians afraid, And great anguish shall come upon them, As on the day of Egypt; For indeed it is coming!"
+On that day messengers shall go forth from Me in ships To make the careless Ethiopians afraid, And great anguish shall come upon them, As on the day of Egypt; For indeed it is coming!"

 ###### 10
 'Thus says the Lord God: "I will also make a multitude of Egypt to cease By the hand of Nebuchadnezzar king of Babylon.